shawnlindstrom/adventofcode/README.md

 were used to make consuming input and returning the output of day parts more convenient.

 ### Questions?
 Comments?
 Let me know if you have any suggestions about how I could improve upon any of the solutions presented.
-The solutions I arrived at reflect the way I would go about solving each problem and I'm sure there are many other ways each could be approached.

 ### Thanks...
 [Advent of Code](https://adventofcode.com) for putting this together!